-RWJF is striving to build a national Culture of Health where everyone has the opportunity to live a healthier life.
-The RWJF Health Policy Fellows program, which seeks to build and maintain strong and diverse leadership and a workforce skilled in health policy, is critical to that vision.
+The Robert Wood Johnson Foundation (RWJF) is working with others to help build a Culture of Health that provides everyone in America a fair and just opportunity for health and well-being.
+That means acknowledging that there are many people in this country who do not have the same opportunities as others, and working to remove barriers to good health, such as poverty, discrimination, and powerlessness.
+The RWJF Health Policy Fellows program, a nonpartisan program, which seeks to build and maintain strong and diverse leadership and a workforce skilled in health policy, is critical to that vision.

-Initiated in 1973, the RWJF Health Policy Fellows program seeks outstanding mid-career health professionals, behavioral/social scientists, and others with an interest in health and health care who:

-(1) possess the skills and commitment to use the fellowship experience to provide leadership in improving health, health care, and health policy at the national, state, or local level; (2) bring a depth of expertise and knowledge about health and health care to the policymaking process; and (3) can offer an informed perspective on important and complex challenges facing policymakers.
+Initiated in 1973, the RWJF Health Policy Fellows program seeks outstanding midcareer health professionals, behavioral/social scientists, and others with an interest in health and health care who: 1) possess the skills and commitment to use the fellowship experience to provide leadership in improving health, health care, and health policy at the national, state, or local level; 2) bring a depth of expertise and knowledge about health and health care to the policymaking process; and 3) can offer an informed perspective on important and complex challenges facing policymakers.

-Fellows actively participate in the formulation of national health policies in congressional or executive branch offices, and accelerate their careers as leaders in health policy.
+Fellows actively participate in the formulation of national health policies in congressional or executive branch offices of their choosing, and accelerate their careers as leaders in health policy.
 The National Academy of Medicine (NAM) conducts and administers the fellowship, with funding support from RWJF.